 Identifying your food triggers can go a long way in reducing your symptoms and improving your quality of life.
 You may also find it beneficial to monitor your fluid intake and restrict drinking liquids to certain times.

-If you think your diet may be contributing to your symptoms, start a food diary.
+If you think your diet may contribute to your symptoms, start a food diary.
 Be sure to jot down every meal and any symptoms you experience afterward.

 If your symptoms appear long after you’ve eaten, write down what you were doing when the symptoms began.
 You may find that your symptoms have more to do with certain activities, such as exercising.